cmbi/Neural-Retina-Atlas/scripts/README.md

 This script is used to add a gene name column to the IsoQuant output based on the gene id column.

 #### [Utils (R)](utils.R)
-This script contains the `` function that is used to create the IsoQuant track in Figure 5.
+This script contains the `combined_cds_utr_gtffile` function that is used to create the IsoQuant track in Figure 5.

 #### [Utils (Python)](utils.py)